Causal Consistency for Reversible Multiparty Protocols: Reversible Multiparty Protocols

 \begin{remark}[Colors] Throughout the paper, we use colors to improve readability.
-In particular, elements in \fwcolor{blue} belong to a forward semantics; elements in \bkcolor{red} belong to a backward semantics. \end{remark}
+In particular, elements in \fwcolor{blue} belong to a forward semantics; elements in \bkcolor{red} belong to a backward semantics.
+Also, we use \sepcolor{orange} to highlight the cursor and other syntactic entities. \end{remark}